openclimatefix/site-forecast-app/README.md

 ## NL Curtialment

-We've added an optional for the NL forecast to model curtailment.
+We've added an option for the NL forecast to model curtailment.
 We do this by
-1. Loading in uncrtailed generation values
+1. Loading in uncurtailed generation values
 2. Run the forecast
 3. If the DA NL prices are negative, we reduce the forecast by 11%.